Kaival-Patel/FitFlex/README.md

 2.DAILY MODE
 3.SELECTIVE MODE

+#### Additional Features
+At Every exercise, different motivational songs will be played, which helps the user to grind more harder!!

 ### RANDOM MODE
 1.In this mode,randomly 5 exercise will be loaded up with their times, approx it will be 7-8 mins including the break.One can spend this time daily if his/her schedule is too tight.